 This book will be of key interest to scholars, students and practitioners in local or sub-national government, institutional design and more broadly to political science, public administration/policy, human geography, sociology and economics.

 Table of Contents

-Adam Gendźwiłł is Assistant Professor, Development and Local Policy at the Faculty of Geography and Regional Studies, University of Warsaw, Poland.
+Adam Gendzwill is Assistant Professor, Department of Local Development and Policy at the Faculty of Geography and Regional Studies, University of Warsaw, Poland.

 Kurt Houlberg is Professor of Public Policy at Vive, the Danish Center for Social Science Research, Denmark.

 Jan Erling Klausen is Associate Professor, Department of Political Science, University of Oslo, Norway.